Southern United States literature: Contemporary Southern literature

 Today, in the early twenty-first century, the American South is undergoing a number of cultural and social changes, including rapid industrialization/deindustrialization, climate change, and an influx of immigrants.
 As a result, the exact definition of what constitutes Southern literature is changing.
 While some critics specify that the previous definitions of Southern literature still hold, with some of them suggesting, only somewhat in jest, that all Southern literature must still contain a dead mule within its pages, most scholars of the twenty-first century South highlight the proliferation of depictions of "Souths": urban, undead, queer, activist, televisual, cinematic, and particularly multiethnic (particularly Latinos, Native American, and African American).
 Not only do these critics argue that the very fabric of the South has changed so much that the old assumptions about southern literature no longer hold, but they argue that the U.S. South has always been a construct.

-Among today's prominent southern writers are Tim Gautreaux, William Gay, Padgett Powell, Pat Conroy, Fannie Flagg, Randall Kenan, Ernest Gaines, John Grisham, Mary Hood, Lee Smith, Tom Robbins, Tom Wolfe, Wendell Berry, Cormac McCarthy, Ron Rash, Barry Hannah, Donna Tartt,Anne Rice, Edward P. Jones, Barbara Kingsolver, Margaret Maron, Anne Tyler, Larry Brown, Horton Foote, Allan Gurganus, George Singleton, Clyde Edgerton, Daniel Wallace, Kaye Gibbons, Winston Groom, Lewis Nordan, Richard Ford, Ferrol Sams, Natasha Trethewey, Claudia Emerson, Dave Smith, Olympia Vernon, Jill McCorkle, Andrew Hudgins, Maurice Manning, and Jesmyn Ward.
+Among today's prominent southern writers are Dorothy Allison, Wendell Berry, Larry Brown, Wiley Cash, Pat Conroy, Clyde Edgerton, Claudia Emerson, Fannie Flagg, Horton Foote, Tim Gautreaux, Ernest Gaines.
+William Gay, John Grisham, Silas House, Edward P. Jones, Randall Kenan, Barbara Kingsolver, Maurice Manning, Cormac McCarthy, Jill McCorkle, Ron Rash, Ferrol Sams, Lee Smith, Donna Tartt, Natasha Trethewey, Alice Walker, Daniel Wallace, Jesmyn Ward, and Tom Wolfe.